ebd622/docs/devoxx_be_2023/README.md

   * How to handle callback?
   * There is no standard as whether you get data first of the error first
   * There is no standard as whtat to do if the callback itself were to fail
-  * How to you deal with multiple level of nested
+  * How to you deal with multiple level of nested callback?
+  * Code becomes horrible

 ## Server Side Java
 #### Spring Infrastructure Deep Dive: Virtual Threads, Checkpoint Restore, Native Images